Travelling with instruments and equipment

 All UK nationals holding a valid passport (with at least six months' validity) can travel for up to 90 days in a 180-day period in the Schengen area under the existing visa-waiver regime.
 However, as of 1 January 2021, each Member State can now choose to treat UK citizens as ‘visa nationals’ when entering that country for paid work and may require both a visa and a work permit.

 Whilst some EU countries offer exemptions for cultural activity, many Member States require visas and/or short-term work permits (see ISM overview).
 We strongly encourage organisations and individuals to check with the consular authorities for the countries they will be working in before travelling.
 This is a very complex picture and we continue to lobby government for clear guidance to help navigate the different entry requirements in each EU Member State.

 Individuals taking musical instruments or equipment temporarily out of the UK to work, perform or tour in the EU need to consider the customs requirements for each visiting country.
-We also have had further confirmation from HM Treasury that the same rules apply when travelling to Northern Ireland from Great Britain.

 For instruments and equipment that are not accompanied (i.e. they are carried as freight), the government guidance states that other temporary admissions procedures must be considered such as an ATA Carnet.

 Musicians travelling with instruments or accessories containing protected materials need to obtain a CITES permit and certificate.
 For instruments carried as hand luggage for personal use, a Musical Instrument Certificate (MIC) is required.
 For the shipment of instruments that are not carried as hand luggage for personal use, UK and EU regulations require a Travelling Exhibition Certificate (TEC).
 The holder must travel through CITES-designated points of entry and exit to allow customs authorities to endorse the certificate when entering or leaving the UK.